jhspetersson/fselect/README.md

 Include arbitrary text as columns:

-    fselect name, ' has size of ', size, ' bytes'
+    fselect "name, ' has size of ', size, ' bytes'"

 Order results: